Upper Grammar Students

 - Writing elements of the program use the exercises and methods associated with the Progymnasmata.

-- Families may choose to review the most recent booklist for a fuller picture of this program.
+- Families may choose to review a booklist for a fuller picture of this program.

 All classes are staffed with a lead teacher; classroom size is capped in order to maximize the student experience.
 Families with 4th grade students might want to review the Student Readiness document to gauge their student’s readiness.
 In addition, the transition from 4th to 5th grade is one to carefully evaluate as well.

 For a better understanding of the student, parent/teacher, and TMS teacher/tutor relationship in the Upper Grammar school, please review the Parent and Student Expectations document.